johnfacey/cherax/README.md

 ---
 ## Setup

-Include the PartUI.js in your html file:
+Include the drow.js in your html file:

 ```
-<script src="PartUI.js"></script>
+<script src="drowjs"></script>
 ```

-## Define a PartUI Component
+## Define a DrowJS Component

-Define a PartUI Object to setup a componet:
+Define a DrowJS Object to setup a componet:

 Component needs to have a <br />
 - **name** - name of HTML Custom Component <br />